 Our mealtimes are a great opportunity to connect with one another and share what God is doing in our lives.
 Conversation around the tables also tends to include crazy stories and funny jokes.
 In other words, it’s family.
 It’s fun!

 While sometimes there’s a DTS function going on (like a ministry event, training session, or birthday party), often evenings are free, and DTS students like to spend them relaxing, catching up on homework (yes, DTS has homework), calling friends or family back home, or just spending time with one another, whether in our homes or somewhere else.

 Good Night!: 10:30 pm

 We don’t have a set-in-stone bedtime; we just maintain quiet in the houses after 10:30 on weekdays.
 This helps us wind down our day and be well rested for everything God has in store tomorrow.

 While some weekends will have ministry activities or class outings scheduled, you’ll often have free time on the weekends to relax, catch up with family, and work on DTS assignments.
-Many Saturday mornings we gather for a big family brunch, and we’ll hang out together in other ways as well (like Ultimate Frisbee, trips to the park or our favorite ice cream shop, or a movie night).
+Many Saturday mornings we gather to do ministry in our city!
+We’ll also hang out together in other ways (like Ultimate Frisbee, trips to the park or our favorite ice cream shop, or a game night).
 Church attendance is another part of our weekends; it’s required in DTS, and YWAMers worship with several different local congregations.
 We’ll help you find a church to commit to while you’re here.